Date: 13 April 2021

 I describe the work I do as being separate from me, so I do not claim to be a counsellor, or a therapist.
 Instead, I put relational space between me and the work I do with couples and relationships.
+Although some of the work I do is done by Family Counsellors, I do not do the work of family counsellors, neither do I offer therapy.
+I also do not do any mental health work.
 I hold to certain values, I am drawn to certain approaches and I subscribe to particular ways of thinking.

 I claim relational space between me and my role, my title, any services being offered or thought to be offered, domain names, keywords used in search engine marketing and any other possible scenario where words used can be seen to be a claim to identity.

-Perhaps this can be seen to be the natural outcome of a narrative approach in the work I do.
+Perhaps this can be seen to be the natural outcome of a narrative approach to which I subscribe.

 Unfortunately, and unavoidably, internet search engines (including Google) and internet based advertising platforms (including FaceBook categories, GoogleAds, GoogleMyBusiness and GoogleMaps), use broad keyword based classifications that can be seen to classify my listing under counselors [sic] or counsellors or claim other identities for me which can be seen to be incongruent with the content on my website.
 Disregard such views.
 Instead I invite you to see these as the way my practice is integrated into ill-fitting systems.
 Choose to see my practice and any claims around it as on my website over which I have much more control.